GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 # STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example
 ## Introduction
-<p align = "justify"> This guide is a good starting point for creating an MQTT application with CubeIDE and TouchGFX on STM32H750B-DK development board.
+<p align = "justify"> This guide should be a good starting point for creating an MQTT application with CubeIDE and TouchGFX on STM32H750B-DK development board.
 With adequate changes this will of course work also on other supported boards.
 I created this guide due to the lack of any comprehensive tutorials on MQTT for STM32H750B-DK that would work from the get-go.
 Due to the nature of this guide it is meant to be followed exactly as specified.
 This guide also assumes you know your way around the used tools, as I won't be going too in-depth.
 If you wish to know more, please consult the useful links section.
 If you find a step unclear and do not know how to follow, find any issues or have suggestions, feel free to contact me here: grzegorz4heller@gmail.com. </p>

 <p align = "justify"> This guide will cover: </p>
 <p align = "justify"> - creating a simple GUI in TouchGFX, </p>